hassnainabass/UsersPermissions/README.md

 	```
 	bin/cake migrations migrate -p UsersPermissions
 	```
-	It will create a table named "user_permissions" in database using default database connection configured in config/app.php of your cake php installation.
+	It will create a table named "user_permissions" in database using default database connection configured in config/app.php of your cakephp installation.

 * Change the route for your plugin GUI in **plugins/UserPermissions/config/routes.php** , By default it is domain.com/users-permissions